 Venezuela has never commented on its lack of accession to the convention.
 In 2011, Venezuela said, “a binding tool leading us to a prohibition of the use, stockpiling, [and] transfer…would be the ideal” to address the humanitarian concerns raised by cluster munitions.

 Venezuela participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions.
-It joined in the consensus adoption of the convention text in Dublin on 30 May 2008, but expressed opposition to the convention’s Article 21 provisions on “interoperability” (relations with states not party), which it said “[undermines] the spirit and purpose” of the convention.
+Upon joining the consensus adoption of the convention text in Dublin on 30 May 2008, Venezuela expressed its opposition to the convention’s Article 21 provisions on “interoperability” (relations with states not party), which it said “[undermines] the spirit and purpose” of the convention.
 Venezuela did not attend the convention’s Oslo Signing Conference in December 2008.

 Venezuela participated as an observer at the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011.
 This was its first and, to date, only attendance at a meeting of the convention.
-Venezuela was invited, but did not attend, the Ninth Meeting of States Parties in Geneva in September 2019.
+Venezuela was invited, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.

-In December 2019, Venezuela abstained from the vote on a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Previously, Venezuela voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2020, Venezuela abstained from the vote on a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Previously, Venezuela voted in favor of the annual UNGA resolution promoting the convention from its first introduction in 2015 to 2018 then abstained in 2019.

 Venezuela is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling